jremes-foss/kube-ngircd/README.md

 ## Connecting from Localhost

 Currently, the way to access the IRC server via client is through port-forwarding.
-Ingress to access the server directly will be added in later iteration.
+Ingress to access the server directly via ingress will be added in later iteration.

 ### Port Forwarding